Internet personality: VTubers

 VTubers or virtual YouTubers are entertainers that use digital 3D model avatars that are computer generated.
 VTubers originated from Japan, beginning in the early 2010s, and have risen in popularity in the 2020s.
 The first virtual YouTuber was Ami Yamato, who debuted on May 18, 2011; the first VTuber who had used the phrase "virtual Youtuber" is Kizuna AI, who began entertaining in 2016.
 The appeal of VTubers is similar to a real person, except the entertainer may choose to remain anonymous through their VTuber persona.
 The 2D anime virtual avatars appealed to many Japanese fans and popularity began to spread internationally.
 In October 2021, there has been reported to be 16,000 VTubers around the world.

 VTubers function in a similar fashion to YouTubers and streamers, with some VTubers being music artists.
 These VTubers that were music artists or broadcast their musical talent would be dubbed "VSinger" (virtual singer).
-Agencies such as Hololive and VShojo, scout and hire these VTubers to aid in marketing and build popularity.
+Agencies such as Hololive and Nijisanji, scout and hire these VTubers to aid in marketing and build popularity.
 Their trademark character being the VTuber avatar or a 2D anime form of that character on the album covers, allowing recognition of the avatar and for the agency.